fictionco/fiction/@docs/essentials/deployment/index.md

 ## Setting Environmental Variables

-The main difference between your local and production server will be defined by [environmental variables](./dotenv).
+The main difference between your local and production servers will be defined by [environmental variables](./dotenv).
 While in your local setup, you only need to add the values to `.env`, sometimes it can be tricky (depending on your host.)

 Reference your host's documentation to see how they recommend you add and configure environmental variables.

 ## Deployment Process

-Deploying to production typically follows one of these two work flows:
+Deploying to production typically follows one of these two workflows:

 ### Build Locally and Upload